Revnoplex/ayt-api/README.md

 ```

 #### Unix based OSes (Linux, Mac OS, etc.):
-The pip command can vary between diffrent unix based OSes but should be simular to these:
+The pip command can vary between different unix based OSes but should be simular to these:
 ```sh
 python3 -m pip install -U ayt-api